 AR Helmet for Industrial Fabrication

-One early iteration of AR technology in construction is the DAQRI Smart Helmet, a wearable device with AR capabilities that is being used for industrial fabrication.
+One early iteration of augmented reality technology in construction is the DAQRI Smart Helmet, a wearable device with AR capabilities that is being used for industrial fabrication.
 The goal is to allow builders, engineers and designers to take their Building Information Modeling to the construction site for a fully immersive 3D recreation of their ideas.
 The DAQRI offers a realistic view of what the structure will look like in its full size.

 The device includes three cameras that work in unison, adjusting to the user’s vantage point and creating an augmented version of the geometry around them.
 Architects can look at this virtual content and change the model design accordingly.
 The DAQRI Smart Helmet includes AR software with remote controlling features, as well as a web browser and a media gallery that can be viewed remotely.